bonitasoft/bonita-doc/md/database-configuration.md

 ### Bundle database configuration

-Now that your databases are created and customized to work with Bonita BPM, you are ready to configure Bonita BPM bundles, either the [Tomcat bundle](tomcat-bundle.md) or the [WildFly bundle](wildfly-bundle.md).
+Now that your databases are created and customized to work with Bonita, you are ready to configure Bonita bundles, either the [Tomcat bundle](tomcat-bundle.md) or the [WildFly bundle](wildfly-bundle.md).